dailydotdev/docs/docs/for-content-creators/claiming-ownership-on-article.md

 ### Get an analytics report for every post that got listed

 We never met authors who are not curious about their blog post’s stats.
-Today, we bring a missing piece for any post who got picked up by daily.dev.
+Today, we bring a missing piece for any post that got picked up by daily.dev.
 If your article got picked up by daily.dev, you could now expect to get a complete analytics report within 24 hours or so.

 ![](https://daily-now-res.cloudinary.com/image/upload/v1635256584/docs/5f8ee3a40afdcad2ea9b1cd5_UOUpf1FCZMJPa2EAbyO9h0LbFpFFb1z44gpcVQ5tEC9Ggxaj9SizlTxYtiAIVvtu-8NJ_YET37Xz8Np3ZCKIixvhgYfC561MZ-i1M5uoCMlAXiKp-vQ45iKcs3MRZc7cA0J2dXyA.gif)